FAQs

 You may choose to send product samples, provide photography, or create additional assets if they would strengthen the campaign, but those are not fees paid to us.

-Is there a minimum term for the PR Plan?
+Is there a minimum term?

-Consultants, Coaches and Experts
+Founders, Small Businesses, Consultants, Coaches and Experts

 Is No Strings suitable for consultants, executive coaches, life coaches and business coaches?